NEW: Four dozen homes and two mosques are destroyed, police say

 The situation has fueled fears in the commercial capital, Yangon, prompting stores to close in a popular shopping district Monday.

-The U.S. Embassy told U.S. citizens to avoid the Mingalar Market and Yuzana Plaza part of Yangon, the same area where the stores were shuttered.
+The U.S. Embassy has responded to the violence and unease by warning U.S. citizens to avoid the Mingalar Market and Yuzana Plaza part of Yangon, the same area where the stores were shuttered Monday.

 A state of emergency